 |Groovin' with Eddie "Cleanhead" Vinson (center) and Plas Johnson backstage at the Music Machine in West L.A. in the late 1980s.
 Photo courtesy Eddie Archer.||A reunion at the Long Beach Blues Festival between Big Jay and B.B.
 King.
 Big Jay played on B.B.'s famous Lucille album.
 Photo by Jim Dawson.||The cover of the June 2000 Smithsonian magazine featuring an article on Paul Allen's new Experience Music Project in Seattle, which contains an exhibit on Big Jay and displays the Conn tenor sax he played on his early records.|

-These days (2007) Big Jay McNeely spends a good deal of time playing in Europe, Australia and Japan, but he has also had time to honk and shout at several Doo-Wop Society concerts to remind our audience that '50s rock 'n' roll and R&B shows featured not only vocal groups but honking sax men, who, it should be remembered, usually soloed in the middle of the great doo-wop records.
+Big Jay McNeely spent a good deal of time playing in Europe, Australia and Japan, but he also had time to honk and shout at several Doo-Wop Society concerts to remind our audience that '50s rock 'n' roll and R&B shows featured not only vocal groups but honking sax men, who, it should be remembered, usually soloed in the middle of the great doo-wop records.

 |In a filmed performance at Babe & Ricky's Club in L.A.'s Crenshaw District in 1998, Big Jay talks about his career for a video exhibit in Seattle's Experience Music Project.
 Courtesy of Paul Spencer & Steven Wren.||Big Jay rocked the House of Blues in 1998.
 Photos by Lucia.|